 Art and Design | This weekend’s late-breaking art events

-There are approximately 118 Art & Design events happening this weekend.
+There are more than 115 Art & Design events happening this weekend.
 Check our listings for details, and read about a few free or cheap openings and events that didn't make it into print after the jump.

 Bridgeport Art Walk Various locations in Bridgeport.
 Hours vary.
 FREE.
 Co-Prosperity Sphere, Jackalope Coffee & Tea House and other galleries, studios and art-friendly venues celebrate the neighborhood's growing artistic scene.